sontol/RingToken/readme.md

+#Update as of 07/05/2016

+Today is a bitter sweet day as on one hand it marks the first alpha release of RingToken client and on the other hand today  is the day RingToken is officially abandoned.
+See https://www.reddit.com/r/ethereum/comments/4r0s2x/ringtoken_uploaded_into_testnet_but_project_will/ for details

 # Ring Token
  Ring Token consist of 3 parts, the contract, the frontend, and the cryptos.
 The contract is written in mixed Solidity/Assembly while the fronted used nwjs and the cryptos is written in C.